 First of all, you need to figure out your company’s policy on republication.
 Do you want to restrict it altogether?
 Or is republishing OK if your company or author is credited and linked to?

-Below is a list of blogs about lean and six sigma that you can find on the web:
+We write a lot about process improvement, quality, lean, six sigma, and ISO.
+Below is a list of great business blogs about lean and six sigma that you can find on the web: